-There are so many adventure sports to do in and around Cape Town, it’s hard to count.
-Visitors can choose from every standard adventure sport, such as kite boarding, surfing, mountain biking, hiking, and skydiving.
-However, for those looking for something different here’s an awesome list that will be sure to give you some thrills.
+Cape Town has so many adventures that it’s hard to count.
+Visitors can choose from every standard adventure sport, such as kiteboarding, surfing, mountain biking, hiking, and skydiving.
+However, for those looking for something different, here’s an excellent list of Cape Town adventures that will surely give you some thrills.

-Shark Cage Dive
+1. Shark Cage Dive

-Our tour kept us well fed, warm, had a professional staff, a marine biologist on board, and they made sure to put the client first.
-They’ve even won several responsible tourism awards – a big deal to us – and are very very very active in the conservation of these incredible animals.
-They are truly majestic in the water and if you don’t have respect for them before you go then you will certainly walk away changed.
+Our tour kept us well-fed and warm, had a professional staff, and a marine biologist on board, and they made sure to put the client first.
+They’ve even won several responsible tourism awards – a big deal to us – and are very, very, very active in the conservation of these incredible animals.
+They are truly majestic in the water; if you don’t have respect for them before you go, you will undoubtedly walk away changed.

-We went with Frixion Adventures who operate around the Cape Town area.
-Brett, the owner has been doing this for over two decades.
-It’s seriously impressive how fast he can move down a waterfall, which you’ll be doing a lot of.
+We went with Frixion Adventures, which operates around the Cape Town area.
+Brett, the owner, has been doing this for over two decades.
+It’s impressive how fast he can move down a waterfall, which you’ll be doing a lot of.

 The canyons around Cape Town itself make for a beautiful day of hiking.
 On a personalized tour, everyone will get a light breakfast, lunch, and plenty of hot soup to warm back up from the chilly river water.